GChristensen/ishell/README.md

 **show-text** *message text* **in** *destination*

-The snippet below shows the class-based command implementation in iShell:
+The snippet below demonstrates the class-based command implementation in iShell:

 ```javascript
 /**